isuruK2003/conways-game-of-life/README.md

 4. **Reproduction:** Any dead cell with exactly three live neighbors becomes a live cell.

 These simple rules can lead to surprisingly complex and beautiful patterns over time.

----

-Inspired by John Conway's Game of Life.